openkfw/TruBudget/docs/user-guide/projects/workflowitem.md

 7. [Optional] Click the "Next"-button to switch to the next dialog where documents can be uploaded
 8. [Optional] Fill in the required fields:
     - "Document Name": A unique name of the document
-9. [Optional] Click the "Upload"-button to open thge file selector.
+9. [Optional] Click the "Upload"-button to open the file selector.
 10. [Optional] Select the document which should be uploaded
 11. [Optional] All documents can now be seen above the input field
 12. Click the "Submit"-button to update the workflowitem